 About me

-My name is María Florencia Gayraud and I am from Puerto Madryn, a small city in the northern Patagonia.
-I moved to Buenos Aires in 2016 and have been living here since then.
+My name is María Florencia Gayraud and I am from Puerto Madryn, a small city in the northern Patagonia of Argentina.
+I moved to Buenos Aires in 2016 and now I am living in the UK.

-I currently work as a Senior Analyst in the Justice Area at Fundar, where I conduct research primarily focused on the modernization of Argentina’s justice system.
+Before starting my DPhil, I worked four and a half year as a Senior Analyst in the Justice Area at Fundar, where I conduct research primarily focused on the modernization of Argentina’s justice system.
+Additionally, since 2022 I have taught and assisted in several courses at Universidad Torcuato Di Tella.

 I have a strong academic background, with a Master’s degree in Public Policy and a Bachelor’s degree in Political Science and Government from Torcuato Di Tella University, where I developed a keen focus on quantitative research.

-I have collaborated on projects with renowned institutions, such as the Konrad Adenauer Foundation, the University of Oxford, and the Center for the Implementation of Public Policies for Equity and Growth (CIPPEC).
+I have collaborated on projects with renowned institutions, such as the Konrad Adenauer Stiftung, Nuffield College (University of Oxford), and the Pulte Institute (University of Notre Dame).